 Our Rating: Average

-Tagged: 1453 Ave Du Mont-Royal, Alexandre Gosselin, Average, Bar, Beef Tartare, bistro, Blood Sausage, Boudin, Burrata, Charcuterie, Cheese, Chez Victoire, Chez Victoire Bistro de Quartier, Chez Victoire Mont-Royal, Chez Victoire Montreal, Chez Victoire Plateau, Chorizo, Cocktails, Crab Risotto, foie gras, Foie Gras Bonbons, French, Hamachi Gravlax, Lamb, Montreal, Mount Royal, Mushrooms, oysters, Plateau, Polenta, Reservations Needed, Salmon Tartare, Scallops, Tartare, wine
+Tagged: 1453 Ave Du Mont-Royal, Alexandre Gosselin, Average, Bar, Beef Tartare, bistro, Blood Sausage, Boudin, Burrata, Charcuterie, Cheese, Chez Victoire, Chez Victoire Bistro de Quartier, Chez Victoire Mont-Royal, Chez Victoire Montreal, Chez Victoire Plateau, Chorizo, Cocktails, Crab Risotto, foie gras, Foie Gras Bonbons, French, Hamachi Gravlax, Lamb, Montreal, Montreal Restaurant, Mount Royal, Mushrooms, oysters, Plateau, Polenta, Reservations Needed, Salmon Tartare, Scallops, Tartare, wine